tari-project/rfcs/src/RFC-0172_PeerToPeerMessagingProtocol.md

 - The destination public key MUST be specified.
 - The `message_signature` MUST be non-empty and SHOULD be encrypted.
 - The `ephemeral_public_key` MUST be a valid [Ristretto] public key.
-- The `EnvelopeBody` MUST be non-empty.
+- The `EnvelopeBody` MUST be non-empty, as message padding (described below) is required.
 - If the message `expiry` is specified, a routing node MAY discard the message if the expiry time has passed.

 A message is encrypted using the following procedure: